hsotoparada/home-prices-santiago-mr/README.md

 # Predicting Apartment Rent Prices in Santiago Metropolitan Region, Chile

 This data science project showcases a real estate price prediction study in Santiago Metropolitan Region of Chile.
-A Web Application displays the rent price of apartments, which are predicted by a machine learning model.
+A Web Application is deployed to display the rent price of apartments predicted by a trained machine learning model.

-The apartment listings were collected from https://www.portalinmobiliario.com/ and stored into a raw dataset in the file `model/RENT_APARTMENT_RM_raw.csv`.
+The apartment listings used for model training were collected from https://www.portalinmobiliario.com/ and stored into a raw dataset in the file `model/RENT_APARTMENT_RM_raw.csv`.

 This raw dataset was transformed through several stages of analysis, which are reported in several